daidensacha/mp3-garden-journal/README.md

 All my HTML templates, CSS, and JS pass apart from this one item.

 **Issue 8.
 Materializecss Bug**
-The last days before submission, a but appear that I had not encountered before.
+The last days before submission, a bug appeared that I had not encountered before.
 It is limited to the mobile (iPhone tested specifically, with ios Safari and Chrome) and does not appear to affect iPad or Desktops.
 There are two selects on the Add Plant page, one for categories, the other for plants.
 Categories and plants created by users populate the selects.
 When using the selects, the scroll is not working correctly, and selecting the items in the list is almost impossible.
 From a user experience perspective, it is unworkable.
 If I were putting this app out for production, I would cancel it until I can resolve the issue.
 In the console, see the image below; the error is coming from the `materialize.min.js:6 [Violation] Added non-passive event listener to a scroll-blocking 'touchmove' event. ` On one hand, I'm relieved that it's not due to a mistake in my code, but I'm disappointed to present work that is what I would describe as incomplete.
 I might point out that this only became apparent the day before submitting my project, and I have done everything possible to resolve the issue.
 It seems it is out of my hands until materializecss fix it.